oxidane/tmuxomatic/README.md

 Additional examples may be found in the `examples` folder.
 Other features are listed elsewhere in the documentation and in the source code.

 For a list of command line arguments, run `tmuxomatic --help`.

+## Complimentary Mode

+As of ***Version 2.19***, tmuxomatic may be used to add windows to an existing session without having to restart it.
+This is called *complimentary mode*.
+It works with any tmux session, even those created by other session managers.

+Simply use tmuxomatic from within tmux, and any windows in the specified file that are not already named by the current session will be added.

+If you are new to tmuxomatic and already using tmux, complimentary mode is a convenient way to explore the features of tmuxomatic without disrupting your current session.

+**Until 2.19 is released, you will have to `git clone` or `git pull` to use complimentary mode**